JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

 **Current Features:**

-A few GUIs have been defined.
-The user can pass them a list of Pandas DataFrames to work with.
-If no list is passed the GUI will look for Pandas DataFrames in the interactive session.
+The user can pass the GUI tools a list of Pandas DataFrames to work with.
+If an empty list is passed, the GUI will look for Pandas DataFrames in the interactive session.

 Currently defined GUIs: